A-infinity functors for Lagrangian correspondences: Natural transformations for Floer cocycles

 The natural transformations are defined by counts of quilted disks with markings on the interior circle.
 In the manner of Stasheff \cite{st:ho} we define for any pair $d,e$ of positive integers a cell complex $\K^{d,e}$ inductively.
 Each face of $\K^{d,e}$ corresponds to an expression in formal {\em variables } $a_1,\ldots,a_d$, formal {\em 1-morphism symbols} $ h$, and formal {\em $2$-morphism symbols $t_1,\ldots,t_e$}.
 Each type of symbol must appear in the given order with parentheses in an expression of the form

 Each such expression corresponds to a {\em pair} of colored trees $\Gamma = (\Gamma_1,\Gamma_2)$ equipped with an isomorphism of subtrees $\Gamma_1^- \to \Gamma_2^-$ of subtrees above the colored vertices.
-The expression is built from the tree by using the parts of the tree below the colored vertices to build the parenthesized expressions in the variables $t_i$ and $a_j$, and the part of the tree above the colored vertices to build the parenthesized expressions in the expressions $h(\cdot)$, where $\cdot$ represents the expression below the colored vertex.
-Thus in the figure on the right Figure \ref{fig:Q35}, where the red color is used for the second tree below the colored vertices, the resulting expression is
+The expression is built from the tree by using the parts of the tree below the colored vertices to build the parenthesized expressions in the variables $t_i$ and $a_j$, using the rule that any uncolored vertex corresponds to a parenthesis enclosing the symbols attached to the incoming markings, and the part of the tree above the colored vertices to build the parenthesized expressions in the expressions $h(\cdot)$, where $\cdot$ represents the expression below the colored vertex.
+Thus in the figure on the right Figure \ref{fig:Q35}, where the red color is used for the second tree below the colored vertices, the resulting expression is We define